 Like most Latin American cuisines, baked goods are a critical part of the Cuban food experience.
 Cuban bakeries usually have cases filled with sweet things like arroz con leche, turrones, flan, torticas de moron and of course, pastelitos con guayaba.

 Pastelitos de guayaba con queso are super popular in Miami.
 Give me one of these and a cordadito and it’s feels like heaven!
 Pastelitos are a stuffed puff pastry filled with guava paste and some sort of cheese, usually a cream cheese-like texture.

 I actually had never even thought to make them until I went to a Latino market in Pasadena the other day and saw all this guava and was like OHHHH.

 This recipe could not be more simple.
 It leans HEAVILY on store-bought puff pastry, though if you’re in a mood, you could make your own.
 I used a few different store-bought brands and found that Pepperidge Farm brand resulted in the nicest/flakey/traditional pastelitos.

-The store-bought guava paste makes this so ridiculously simple.
-I made it a bit different by beating the cream cheese with some sugar, vanilla paste (because I’m fancy) and a pinch of salt.
+- Beating the cream cheese with some sugar, vanilla paste (because I’m fancy) and a pinch of salt.
 I added it to a piping bag and piped it onto the squares of puff pastry.
-Small slices of guava on top and that’s it!
+Add small slices of guava on top and that’s it!

-You simply cut up the puff pastry into rectangles, pipe the cream cheese filling onto half of the squares, top with slices of guava, top them, seal them with egg wash and that’s it!
-They couldn’t be more simple.
+- Top with slices of guava, top them, seal them with egg wash and that’s it!

 - 8 ounces cream cheese , at room temperature